Skip to Main Content

 4. Document all of your conversations with your insurer/adjuster about your claim and policy limitations in a dedicated "claim diary."
 If your adjuster says something is excluded, limited, or subject to certain conditions, ask the adjuster to point out the specific provision in your policy being cited.

-5. Get at least one licensed contractor's estimate or bid on the cost to rebuild your home just to get a reasonable sense of the actual cost as compared to your coverage limits (for more considerations on contractors, view the CDI's electronic brochure Don't Get Scammed After a Disaster and check the website for California's Contractors State License Board.)
+5. Get at least one licensed contractor's estimate or bid on the cost to rebuild your home just to get a reasonable sense of the actual cost as compared to your coverage limits (for more considerations on contractors, view the CDI's electronic brochure Don't Get Scammed After a Disaster and check the California's Contractors State License Board website.)
 While your insurance company may provide its own estimate, it may contain errors or fail to reflect local conditions or demand surge.
 Demand surge reflects price increases following a major disaster when contractors and materials are in short supply.

 6. Call the Department of Insurance Hotline for help at (800) 927-4357.
-You can also file a complaint at: http://www.insurance.ca.gov/01-consumers/101-help/.
+You can also file a complaint.
 Consider insights from consumer advocates.

 7. Understand you can purchase or rebuild at another location, and still receive full replacement cost benefits including Building Code Upgrade and Extended Replacement Cost benefits if those were included on your policy and necessary to rebuild the insured dwelling.
 You also have the right to rebuild using the contractor of your choosing.
 In order to reduce the cost of rebuilding, you might also consider a community-wide development approach utilizing a common builder.